the-whiteroom/the-whiteroom.github.io/src/routes/posts/on-tanking.md

 Beyond that, the Cleric employs no special tactics - like almost all other casters, it casts a big concentration spell (*Bless* or *Spirit Guardians*, typically), then Dodges.

 #### A durability-focused Paladin
-It's often claimed that Paladins, with with their access to heavy armor and the Defense fighting style, can fill so-called 'tank' or 'off-tank' roles.
+It's often claimed that Paladins, with their access to heavy armor and the Defense fighting style, can fill so-called 'tank' or 'off-tank' roles.
 However, this still isn't enough to keep them alive.
 This is a straightclassed Paladin, wearing Plate and holding a shield, taking the Defense fighting style at level 2.

 ### AC is much better than HP
 It's quite easy to get very high AC values (~24) in 5e, but weapon users are limited to around 16-21 AC, only reaching the higher ends if they sacrifice their effectiveness completely.
 When every point of AC exponentially increases your survivability, this is a vast difference.